 MEGAN REICHELT fell in love with Rorschach as an audience member for The Beard of Avon, stage managed for Monster (her first professional gig), stage managed for Rough Magic (where she met her husband-to-be), and has flown the Rorschach house colors ever since.
 She has appeared in Skin of Our Teeth, Living Dead in Denmark and The Gallerist at Rorschach, and dramaturged Neverwhere.
 She is also a company member of Flying V. In addition to being a theater artist, she is also a library science student and amateur mythologist, and believes that stories can change the world.

 DEBRA KIM SIVIGNY has been designing in the DC area for over a decade and is the resident faculty artist in the Theatre and Performance Studies department at Georgetown University.
-In addition to her set and costume design work at Rorschach, she has designed costumes for Theater J, Imagination Stage, Kennedy Center TYA, Woolly Mammoth, Young Playwrights Theatre, Shakespeare Theatre ACA, Colorado Shakespeare Festival, Everyman Theatre, Forum Theatre, WSC Avant Bard and The Hub.
+In addition to her set and costume design work at Rorschach – where she has designed Forgotten Kingdoms, Very Still and Hard to See, She Kills Monsters, Glassheart, Neverwhere, A Maze, After the Quake, Living Dead In Denmark, 1001, The Skin of Our Teeth, This Storm is What We Call Progress, Birds, Monster, A Bright Room Called Day, Fair Ladies at a Game of Poem Cards, The Beard of Avon, The Scarlet Letter, After the Flood and The Illusion - she has designed costumes for Round House Theatre, Signature Theatre, Theater J, Imagination Stage, Kennedy Center TYA, Woolly Mammoth, Young Playwrights Theatre, Shakespeare Theatre ACA, Colorado Shakespeare Festival, Everyman Theatre, Forum Theatre, 1st Stage, WSC Avant Bard and The Hub.
+She is also a Producing Playwright with The Welders, and her world premiere of Hello, My Name Is… premiered in Fall of 2017.
 She is a member of USA 829.
 She has a BA in theatre design from Middlebury College and an MFA from the University of Maryland.

 CHRISTIAN SULLIVAN is a born-and-raised Maryland boy who has been acting/building/fight choreographing in the DMV since the mid-aughts.
-He was recently in Neverwhere and in numerous Klecksographies/Myth-Appropriations, he has also Technical Directed and built sets for many Rorschach Shows.
-Introduced to the ‘Schach by Tim Getman in 2006, he now looks forward to many many many more productions in many different positions.
+He appeared in Truth and Beauty Bombs: A Softer World and Neverwhere and its remount and in numerous Klecksographies/Myth-Appropriations, he has also Technical Directed and built sets for many Rorschach Shows.
+Introduced to the ‘Schach by Tim Getman in 2006, he looks forward to many many many more productions in many different positions.

 SARAH TAURCHINI is ecstatic to be a part of the Rorschach family.
-Rorschach credits include Neverwhere (Door), Klecksography, Living Dead in Denmark (Puck/Guildenstern), and Dream Sailors (Beth).
+Rorschach credits include Neverwhere (and the remount), The Electric Baby, Truth and Beauty Bombs: A Softer World, Very Still and Hard to See, Living Dead in Denmark and Dream Sailors.
 She has also worked at Theater J, Synetic, Forum, Spooky Action, Lean and Hungry, and the Inkwell, among other companies.
 She is a graduate of Georgetown University and also studied at the British American Dramatic Academy in London.
 She loves to dance, hone her ninja skills, watch cartoons, and play video games.
 She also reads.
 A lot.
 She is a pizza snob and prefers dark chocolate to milk chocolate.

-CATHERINE TRIPP holds degrees from the University of Southern California and the University of St. Andrews (Scotland).
+CATHERINE TRIPP is a proud company member of Rorschach Theatre, where she directed Brainpeople and The Gallerist.
+She holds degrees from the University of Southern California and the University of St. Andrews (Scotland).
 In Scotland, she was the co-founder of the award winning company Third From the Left.
-Since returning to Washington, DC, she has worked with a number of companies around DC, including Venus Theatre, Hope Operas, Active Cultures and The Hub Theatre.
-She is a proud company member of Rorschach Theatre, where she directed Brainpeople by Jose Rivera in their 2009 season.
-In the summer of 2011, she directed The Making of A Modern Folk Hero by Martin Zimmerman for The CUDC’s Source Festival.
-Most recently, she directed the world premiere of Fengar Gael’s The Gallerist.
+Since returning to Washington, DC, she has worked with a number of companies around DC, including Spooky Action Theatre, Source Festival, Venus Theatre, Hope Operas, Active Cultures and The Hub Theatre.
+Most recently, she directed Jarry Inside Out at Spooky Action Theatre.

 GRADY WEATHERFORD has been with Rorschach Theatre from the beginning – literally, he got invited to an early organization meeting by accident, and is sure he was only offered an audition because it would have been rude not to.
 Well he got cast in that first show, The Hairy Ape, and has been hanging around ever since.
 He has appeared in 12 rorschach production (favorites include The Beard of Avon, A Bright Room Called Day and Neverwhere) directed 4, video design for 2, and fight choreography for 9.
 His work has also been seen at The Olney Theatre, Theatre J, Round House Theatre, The Folger Theater, Catalyst Theater, Journeyman Theatre, Forum Theatre; Grady is the Director of Post Production at WILL Interactive, Inc. in Potomac, MD.